San Antonio Mesothelioma Lawyer

 - Electrical equipment

-Oil companies such as San Antonio-based Valero Energy used asbestos materials in their administration facilities.
+Oil companies like San Antonio-based Valero Energy used asbestos materials in their administration facilities.
 Valero’s Bexar County headquarters ranks high in the number of worksites with asbestos exposure.

 Valero inherited its job sites from LoVaca Gathering Company and its parent Coastal States Gas Corporation.
 Many of those job sites, including the San Antonio headquarters building and the Three Rivers refinery, contain asbestos.